This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #EasyHolidayEats #CollectiveBias

 Smucker's Fruit & Honey Fruit Spreads make an easy, flavorful addition to your holiday entertaining recipes, as evidenced by these baked brie beauties.
 I love that they're sweetened naturally by honey, and they bring the perfect hint of fruit flavor for simple meal solutions - both sweet and savory.

 In addition to the Smucker's Fruit & Honey Strawberry Fruit Spread I used in this recipe, I bought the new Concord Grape flavor and let me tell you, I've been making quick work of that one on my morning toast.
 Smucker's offers multiple flavors of this naturally-sweetened goodness in addition to these two, such as Triple Berry, Strawberry Jalapeno, and Blueberry Lemon, which I cannot wait to try out next.

-- It’s important to bake the puff pastry cups for some time before adding the brie.
-The brie melts very quickly, so you’d like for the puff pastry to reach a golden color before removing from the oven and adding the brie.
+Press each square into the cups of a mini muffin tin, then bake for 8-9 minutes, or until golden.
+It's important to give the puff pastry shells a head start in the oven before adding the brie.
+The brie melts very quickly, so you'd like for the puff pastry to reach a golden color before removing from the oven and adding the brie.

-- When removing the cups from the oven after the first bake and before adding the brie, I pushed down on the wells of the cups to squish them a little bit to make room for the brie.
-You’ll want the brie nestled in there to minimize spillover once it gets ooey gooey creamy in the oven.
+Speaking of, when removing the cups from the oven after the first bake and before adding the brie, push down on the wells of the cups to squish them a little bit to make room for the brie.
+You'll want the brie nestled in there to minimize spillover once it gets ooey gooey creamy in the oven.

 - 1 sheet of puff pastry, thawed according to package directions (half of one 17.3 oz package)